booyaa/booyaa.github.io/blog/2019-0033-adding-missing-functionality-to-terraform.md

   }
 ```

-The `null_resource` is also provisioner is used as a container for the `local_exec` calls.
+The [`null_resource`][tf_null] is also provisioner is used as a container for the `local_exec` calls.
 The `triggers` block allows the resource to be replaced, i.e. destroyed and recreated when the resource group, the PostgreSQL primary or replica server names changes.

 You can already see that [modules][tf_modules] are just ordinary bits of Terraform code.